|

 West Ham United (1999–2004)

 Carrick made his senior debut in 1999 and became a first-team regular during West Ham’s turbulent early-2000s period.
-Despite the club’s relegation from the Premier League in 2003, Carrick’s composure and passing stood out, attracting attention from bigger clubs.
+Even as the club struggled, his composure and quality on the ball stood out.

 Tottenham Hotspur (2004–2006)